caseymcgon/climate-energy-data/README.md

  - climate (generally: temperature & ghg emissions data)
  - energy (generally: energy generation & storage data)
  - environment (generally: land, freshwater, ocean, & organics data)

+please note: there is some crossover (ie. tracking water temp & currents in the ocean could be climate or environment), so look in the other directories if you can't find your exact data)

 ### Projects
 #### Look here for collections of climate-related projects: